 WHEREAS, Michigan has been at the forefront of advancing civil rights for LGBTQ+ people, beginning with the nation's first non-discrimination ordinance passed in 1972 in East Lansing, and the nation's first Civil Rights Commission to independently recognize that discrimination "because of sex" includes sexual orientation and gender identity in 2018; and,

-WHEREAS, 42% of LGBTQ youth seriously considered attempting suicide in the past year, including more than half of transgender and nonbinary youth; and
+WHEREAS, 41% of LGBTQ youth seriously considered attempting suicide in the past year, including more than half of transgender and nonbinary youth; and,

 WHEREAS, Michigan's economic vitality depends upon welcoming people of diverse backgrounds, ending discrimination, and attracting and retaining top talent from around the world; and,

-WHEREAS, Michigan must continue to support the rights of every resident and promote equality and freedom from discrimination, and recognize the continued need for education and awareness to end discrimination and prejudice; and,
+WHEREAS, Michigan must continue to support the rights of every resident, promote equality and freedom from discrimination, and recognize the continued need for education and awareness to end discrimination and prejudice; and,

 WHEREAS, October 11 is National Coming Out Day which celebrates and affirms LGBTQ+ identities, and when LGBTQ+ youth feel affirmed in their gender identity and sexual orientation, they report lower rates of attempting suicide; and,

-WHEREAS, October 20 is International Pronouns Day, which seeks to make respecting, sharing, and educating about personal pronouns commonplace and is important because transgender and nonbinary youth who reported having pronouns respected by all of the people they lived with attempted suicide at half the rate of those who did not have their pronouns respected by anyone with whom they lived; and,
+WHEREAS, October 20 is International Pronouns Day, which seeks to make respecting, sharing, and educating about personal pronouns commonplace and is important because transgender and nonbinary youth who reported having pronouns respected by all of the people with whom they lived attempted suicide at half the rate of those whose pronouns were not respected by anyone with whom they lived; and,

 WHEREAS, Michigan celebrates LGBTQ+ individuals during this month, and we also recognize the important work that must be done across intersections to create a more equitable state for all identities;

-NOW, THEREFORE, I, Gretchen Whitmer, governor of Michigan, do hereby proclaim October 2021 as Transgender Empowerment Month in Michigan.
+NOW, THEREFORE, I, Gretchen Whitmer, governor of Michigan, do hereby proclaim the month of October 2023 as Transgender Empowerment Month in Michigan.